ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     !!! error "If you see an error in your status"
         If you see that your build ran into an error please visit the [Troubleshooting Secure Build section](#troubleshooting-secure-build)

-8. From the original terminal window that you ran `hpvs sb init`, output the repository registration file.
+8. From the original terminal window, where you ran `hpvs sb init`, output the repository registration file.

     ``` bash
     echo "${passphrase}" | hpvs sb regfile \